 of rough muir and bog, with some fence and wall climbing.
 Inevitably

-at this level of walk we will often be in farmland.
+at this level of walk we will often be in farmland, with associated fencing.
 Some

 minor hills will often be visited, also parts of the Cateran Trail.
 Please note that the priority for spaces on the